Anthony-Bible/php-formula/docs/README.rst

 .. _readme:
-This is a forked version of the php-forumula to avoid any breaking changes from upstream I've also added Remi Repo support for amazon.
+ I've added Remi Repo support for amazon linux.
 It's still a work in progress but my goal is to get it ready for a pull request
+This is a forked version of the php-forumula to avoid any breaking changes from upstream
 ==========================================================================================
 php-formula
 ===========